Everything you need to know about DC Batteries

 Primary vs Secondary

 The battery in your laptop is a rechargeable battery, while that one in your wall clock can’t be charged once it has completed its life cycle.
-All rechargeable batteries are known as secondary, while the other ones are classified as primary.
+All rechargeable batteries are known as secondary batteries, while non-rechargeable batteries are classified as primary batteries.

 Based on their sizes they are given different names and are used in different applications.
-A brief overview of sizes and applications of AAAA, AAA, AA, C, D and F classes is tabulated below:
+A brief overview of sizes and applications of AAAA, AAA, AA, C, D classes is tabulated below:

 In Laptop and Mobiles